yuygfgg/Vapoursynth-llvmexpr/docs/postfix.md

 ### VapourSynth Expr Syntax Documentation

-`Expr` is a powerful VapourSynth function that evaluates a per-pixel mathematical or logical expression.
+`llvmexpr.Expr` is a powerful VapourSynth function that evaluates a per-pixel mathematical or logical expression.
 Its core is the `expr` string, which uses Reverse Polish Notation (RPN).
 This guide details the syntax of that string.

 ---